riccardobl/hypergate/README.md

 In this example we will host a caddy reverse proxy connected to a wordpress container on MACHINE 1 that use mysql on MACHINE 2 that is also accessible from a phpmyadmin container on the same machine.

-All containers will be linked using aliases that ends with .hyper, eg. mysql.hyper
+All containers will be linked using aliases that end with .hyper, eg. mysql.hyper

 ### Create Hypergate Network Secret
 First we need the network secret, this is a random  32-byte hex string that will be used to identify the network.
 It is shared between all the machines that will be part of the network.
-One quick way to generate it is securely is by using openssl or the hypergate-manager helper script.
+One quick way to generate it securely is by using openssl or the hypergate-manager helper script.

 ```bash
 openssl rand -hex 32